xiaobai1q/learngit/readme.txt

 Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
-Creating a new branch is quick.
-Creating a new branch is quick & simple.
 11111111111111111
 22222222222222222